Colne Valley Viaduct: Design

+The main deck of the viaduct was manufactured at a nearby temporary factory, the assembly of which was commenced from the northern end.
+In total, 908 deck units and 92 pier head units were produced; weighing between 60 and 140 tonnes, each one unique to its intended place in the overall structure.
+Assembly used a match-casting technique with relatively tight tolerances, supported by an adjustable steel formwork and prefabricated steel reinforcement where relevant.
+While two deck units were to be typically cast each day, the more complex pier head units required three days to complete.
+To appropriately handle rail braking loads of up to 9,000 tonnes, a total of four shock absorber units were integrated into the deck structure of the viaduct.
+The structure also features four expansion joints.
+The foundations consist of driven piles upon which the faceted framework is installed; water-based piers are considerably more complex in shape and design.

+In November 2024, the viaduct won the Royal Fine Art Commission Trust’s annual Building Beauty award in the engineering category.
+The judges praised it as a “tour de force that despite its scale […] treads lightly, skimming over the water”, noting especially its elegant expansion joints, varied concrete treatments and lightweight acoustic wings.
+The Times called the bridge "a two-mile-long masterpiece".

 History

+Planning

 Various means for High Speed 2 to traverse the valley of the River Colne were considered.
 One option which was studied as an alternative to using a viaduct was the extension of the nearby Northolt tunnel, which was also being built for the new line, however this option was dismissed in a report released in February 2015 due to the increased costs and construction time that would be involved.
 During 2017, Contract C1 (Central 1), which covers the 21.6 km section of the line that the viaduct falls within, was awarded to the Align JV joint venture, comprising Bouygues Travaux Publics, Sir Robert McAlpine and VolkerFitzpatrick.
+RC Works were carried out by Kilnbridge Construction Services.

 On 19 January 2018, the design concept for the Colne Valley Viaduct, which was created by Knight Architects and Atkins, was unveiled by the British Government.
 This concept was produced in consultation with the Colne Valley Regional Park Panel.
 Additional work on the viaduct's design has also been undertaken by Grimshaw Architects.

 In April 2019, Buckinghamshire County Council requested that the government pause all preparatory work until the Oakervee Review had been completed and disagreed with HS2 Limited over mitigation works.
 During March 2021, Hillingdon Council and HS2 Limited came to an agreement in which, in light of written assurances from the latter, the former shall not pursue a judicial review into the scheme.
 Shortly following this decision, full planning permission for the viaduct was secured.